 In the past, every insurance software vendor built a tech stack on the assumption that a claims handler was always there to process the claim.
 This led to insurers spending $5bn on software but a further $140bn every year on processing the claim.

-Claim Technology is the first insurtech to design a tech stack that assumes there may be no claims handler in the process.
+Claim Technology, Claims-as-a-Service platform, is the first insurtech to design a tech stack that assumes there may be no claims handler in the process.
 By taking out a conscious human, we had to develop a ‘conscious machine’ that can power the digital, touch-less claim for any policy and bring the same level of empowerment to insurance as fintech has brought to retail banking.
 Our platform enables anyone to launch digital customer-centric processes in the cloud in minutes, as a wrapper around your existing legacy systems.

 What are some of your personal company highlights from the last year